StringManolo/hackerskeyboard/README.md

 Click on the last cloud build (has your commit message) workflow and the artifact with the app-debug.zip will show up.

 Extract and install the app-debug.apk inside.

+##### Other ways
+You can also compile it in your prefered way, for example importing it into Android Studio, or from your terminal, etc.